BrunoPansani/TinyERP/README.md

 ###### For details on how to use, see a sample folder in the component directory.
 In it you will have an example of use for each class.
 It works like this:

 Para mais detalhes sobre como usar, veja uma pasta de exemplo no diretório do componente.
-Nela terá um exemplo de uso para cada classe.
+Nela terá alguns exemplos de uso.
 Ele funciona assim:

 #### Produtos endpoint: